ChasNelson1990/python-zero-to-hero-beginners-course/prerequisites/setup.md

     * Press [Return] to approve the default location
     * Type `yes` and press [Return] to add Anaconda to your path.

+## Bringing Your Own Data

+During the course we will load data and do some simple data analysis and plotting.
+If you have some example data that you know you want to process with Python please bring it with you.

+We will check the suitability of your data on the day but please provide a description when you complete the pre-course survey.

 ## Pre-course Survey

-After installation, please read the other pre-requisite files and then complete the pre-course survey [here](https://mysurvey.com). \\TODO Add Link
+After installation, please read the other pre-requisite files and then complete the pre-course survey [here](https://www.surveymonkey.co.uk/r/6QL9DRN).